onierstrasz/Recipes/tortaDiMele.md

 - mettere il lievito nel liquore e mescolare il tutto
 - mettere in forno per 30 minuti a fuoco normale [180]
 - poi lasciare raffreddare nel forno

-Add 5-10' if not cooked (test with a toothpick)
-Variant: add 50 g crushed walnuts

-Can use Granny or Goldeb apples if Boskoop not available.